MARKET INSIGHTS

 Tactical

-Favor AI beneficiaries We favor infrastructure and equipment supporting the AI buildout – like semiconductors, power and data center assets – that we think stand to benefit no matter the winners or losers.
-We see the AI theme lifting U.S. earnings, underpinning our U.S. equity overweight.
+Favor AI beneficiaries We favor infrastructure and equipment supporting the AI buildout such as semiconductors, power and data centers.
+We think they stand to benefit no matter AI’s eventual winners or losers.
+We see the AI boom lifting U.S. corporate earnings. underpinning our U.S. equity overweight.

-Select international exposures We like hard-currency EM debt on economic resilience, disciplined fiscal and monetary policy and a high ratio of commodities exporters.
-We like EM equities too, preferring commodity exporters and AI beneficiaries.
+Selected international exposures We like hard-currency EM debt on economic resilience, disciplined fiscal and monetary policy and a high ratio of commodities exporters.
+We’re also overweight EM equities, preferring commodity exporters and AI beneficiaries.
 In Europe, we favor equity sectors like infrastructure.

 Strategic

 Portfolio construction We favor a scenario-based approach as AI winners and losers emerge.
-We lean on private markets and hedge funds for idiosyncratic return and to anchor portfolios in mega forces.
+We lean on private markets and hedge funds for idiosyncratic returns and to anchor portfolios in mega forces.

-Infrastructure equity and private credit We find infrastructure equity valuations attractive and mega forces underpinning structural demand.
-We still like private credit but see dispersion ahead – highlighting the importance of manager selection.
+Infrastructure equity and private credit We find infrastructure equity valuations attractive as geopolitical fragmentation and the AI build-out underpin structural demand.
+We still like private credit but see an increase in dispersion of returns.
+This highlights the importance of manager selection.

-Beyond market-cap benchmarks We get granular in public markets.
-We favor DM government bonds outside the U.S. Within equities, we favor EM over DM yet get selective in both.
-In EM, we like India which sits at the intersection of mega forces.
-In DM, we like Japan as mild inflation and corporate reforms brighten the outlook.
+Beyond market cap benchmarks We get granular in public markets.
+We favor DM government bonds outside the U.S. Within equities, we favor EM over DM – and get selective in both.
+In EM, we like India because it sits at the intersection of mega forces.
+In DM, we like Japan amid inflation and corporate reforms.

 Legend Granular